wfenglund/erlang_chat/README.md

 # erlang_chat
-Experimentation with building a simple chat client in erlang.
+Experimenting with building a simple chat client in erlang.

+Current usage:
+start two terminals and do the following in the first one (chat server):
+$ erl -sname server_session -setcookie chat
+1> c(server_module).
+2> server_module:start_server().

+And do the following in the other terminal (chat client):
+$ erl -sname client_session -setcookie chat
+1> c(client_module).
+2> net_adm:ping('server_session@manjw'). % Change manjw to the name of your computer 3> client_module:start_client("hello").

+At the moment this prints out an error, but it does indeed also deliver the message to the server as well as receives the response of the server.